ELECTRONIC THROTTLE CONTROL LIGHT IS ON! HOW TO FIX OR REPLACE A FAILING ETC SYSTEM

 - The labor rate where you have the work done

-Depending on the year, make, and model of your car, repairing the electronic throttle control system could run anywhere from two hundred dollars to well over a thousand dollars.
+Depending on your car's year, make, and model, repairing the electronic throttle control system could run anywhere from two hundred dollars to well over a thousand dollars.
 The best course of action is to call a well-rated repair shop and get a firm diagnosis of your electronic throttle control system problem.
 Then you will have a better idea of what repairs will cost.

 Is it worth repairing your electronic throttle control?

-If you do need your electronic throttle control system repaired, and your car is otherwise in good running condition, it is definitely worth fixing.
+It is worth fixing if you need your electronic throttle control system repaired and your car is otherwise in good running condition.
 This is because you can't drive your car safely if you don't have control of the throttle.

-But if your car is very old, it has a lot of miles on it, is not particularly reliable, and the cost of fixing your electronic throttle control system is high, you have a decision to make.
+But if your car is very old, has many miles, is not exceptionally reliable, and the cost of fixing your electronic throttle control system is high, you have a decision to make.
 Here are some questions to ask yourself: